Best Rifle Scope: Top Picks for Precision Shooting in 2025

 Quick Stats: Nightforce ATACR

 Optical clarity is another area where the ATACR excels.
-The extra-low dispersion (ED) glass ensures that images remain sharp and clear, even at the maximum magnification of 35x.
+I found the extra-low dispersion (ED) glass helps make the images remain sharp and clear, even at the maximum magnification of 35x.
 The field of view is impressive as well, offering 15 feet at 7x and 3.4 feet at 35x at 100 yards, giving you a broad view of your target area.

 Reticles: Nightforce ATACR 7-35×56